 Welcome to Center for the Developing Mind

-In 2015, the Center for Disease Control and Prevention updated their statistics; stating that by the time a child is 8 years old in the USA, 1 out of every 68 person will be diagnosed on the autism spectrum.
+As of 2018, the Center for Disease Control and Prevention updated their statistics; stating that by the time a child is 8 years old in the USA, 1 out of every 59 children will be diagnosed on the autism spectrum.
 If you are navigating this website, likely you are doing so, because you are worried that either you or someone you love might be suffering from a developmental delay or regulatory disorder, like ASD, Autism Spectrum Disorder, ADHD (Attention Deficit Hyperactive Disorder) or Selective Mutism.
 First, know that there’s help available to find out just what the difficulties are, if any, and address those challenges.

 What Are Developmental Delays and how does they manifest in young children?There are many different types of developmental delays in infants and young children.
 They include problems with:

 - Language or speech

 - Social and emotional skills

 What are the warning signs of a developmental delay?

 There are several general "warning signs" of possible delay:

 - Does not pay attention or stay focused on an activity for as long a time as other children of the same age